ANGELA ZHANG | COMPOSER

 ~2 minfor chamber sinfoniettauq sketch ensemblewritten for the passion of joan of arc silent film

-The Passion of joan of arc main theme
+A Theme on Passion of joan of arc

-~4 minfor chamber ensembleBb clarinet, violin, cellowritten for the uq art museum
+~4 minfor chamber ensembleBb clarinet, violin, cellowritten for the uq art museumalternative extended version~6 minextended for ensemble Q

 Nocturne